 Daily student attendance is mandatory.
 Regular attendance in class, participation in class activities and interaction between students and teachers are vital and integral parts of the learning process.
 Regularity and punctuality of attendance are essential for the steady progress of children throughout their school lives.
+State law requires that students be present for at least four (4) hours of educational time in order for a student to be marked as present.
 Every student should work for a perfect attendance record.
 Frequent absence of students from regular classroom learning experiences disrupts the continuity of the instructional and learning processes.
 The school staff cannot teach students who are not present.